 Other Yorkville inhabitants, both historical and contemporary, include a native born Yorkville German/American former curator at the Metropolitan Museum of Art, and a lineal descendent of a famous Yorkville brewer who was part of the building of Yorkville.

 From time to time volunteers are needed to help in doing some research, or curatorial work on the Exhibit.

-The German Language Learning Club (GLLC) was established in 1990 as a cooperateve of teachers and students, and celebrates its 20thyear as an affordable venue for those who wish to keep the language and their heritatge alive.
+The German Language Learning Club (GLLC) was established in 1990 as a cooperateve of teachers and students, and celebrates its 31st year as an affordable venue for those who wish to keep the language and their heritatge alive.
 It also meets in Yorkville.

 The German/American Steuben Parade marches every September.
 The GLLC marches also so look for our banner.
 Anyone wishing to march with us is more than welcome.
 We then join the big party in Central Park afterwards.
 Tickets available (email@example.com).
 There are lots more of activities before and after the Parade such as a banquet, German Mass at St. Patrick's Cathedral, and an Oompah Fest on Long Island, on the following day.